starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "Yes."

-"You like a dainty look?"
+"You like a dainty look?" she asked.

 "She's 20-something.
 Don't doll her up."

 The last thing he wanted was Mouse to not dress her age and remind him of a college freshman.
-The was a barrage of questions about tastes and colors, of which he always deferred by asking for a specific piece of clothing, restating every question into an either / or format, Then picking his gut response twice and his second guess the third time.
+The barrage of questions about tastes and colors, he deferred by asking for a specific piece of clothing, restating every question into an either / or format, then picking his gut response twice and his second guess the third time.
 He felt himself in the role of a student trying to pretend just enough knowledge to make a passing grade.

 There was the potentially awkward task of selecting undergarments.
 Mouse didn't seem to have duplicates of anything.
 But if there was any embarrassment to be had, his secret shopper wasn't showing it, so he pretended it was perfectly normal.

-truthfully, the only particularly annoying part of the whole affair was her constant interrupting the shopping to check her phone.
+Truthfully, the only particularly annoying part of the whole affair was her constant interrupting the shopping to check her phone.
 He couldn't tell if she decided she wouldn't fall behind on her texts or if she were searching the web for fashion trivia.

 The girl worked her way through the stock, at last working in the decision of a blouse.
 "What color are her eyes?"